How Much to Spend on Meta Ads for B2B SaaS in 2026

 Frequently Asked Questions About Meta Ads Budgets for Early-Stage B2B SaaS

-Should early-stage B2B SaaS companies start with Meta Ads or LinkedIn Ads?
+Should Early-Stage B2B SaaS Companies Start With Meta Ads or LinkedIn Ads?

-Is fifty dollars per day enough to test Meta Ads for a B2B SaaS product?
+Is Fifty Dollars per Day Enough to Test Meta Ads for a B2B SaaS Product?

 Rarely.
-At $50 per day with a $200 target CPA, you'd generate roughly 7–8 conversions per month, far below the 50 weekly conversions the algorithm wants for optimization.
-Budget at least $100 to $150 per day for meaningful testing.
+At $50/day with a $200 CPA, you'd generate only 7–8 conversions per month—far below the 50 weekly the algorithm needs.
+Budget at least $100–$150 per day for meaningful testing.

 Related Posts